Nadir Benchenaa

 Nadir Mohamed Benchenaa (born February 2, 1984, in Stockholm) is a Swedish footballer of Algerian origin.
-He is a currently a free agent.
+He is retired.

 Career

 Benchenaa started his career at Hammarby IF before joining Stade Rennais in June 2000 for 2.8million SEK.
 Benchenaa stayed in France for three years, won the Gambardella Cup in 2003, and had a trial with Aston Villa during the 2000–01 season, before returning to Hammarby in the summer of 2003 and joining Örgryte IS on loan for the 2005 season.
 After his loan deal Benchenaa was sold to Assyriska on a two-year contract, of which he only stayed for one before leaving for Gröndals in February 2007.
 In January 2008 he moved to Germany with SV Babelsberg 03 for six months, before heading to Union Royale Namur in Belgium for another six months before signing for Khazar Lankaran in January 2009.
 Benchenaa returned to Sweden in the summer of 2009, joining Dalkurd with whom he spent a year before once again moving abroad, this time with Algerian Ligue 1 side WA Tlemcen.

 Benchenaa has also represented Sweden internationally at U-21 level.